 The demand adjustment was based on the overall demand for the subject.
 The subject is located in an older established residential neighborhood with limited growth within Harrison Township.
 The highest and best use due to zoning regulations is for a single unit residential use.
 Due to the size, location, and surrounding house values there is minimal demand for new development.
 All three sales were considered to be superior and required negative adjustments.
-The adjustments are based on market perception and exposure time.
+The adjustments are based on market perception and exposure time as well as the past auction offering.